yt-project/old-blog/content/post/ParticleGenerator.rst

     yt : [INFO     ] 2012-12-13 02:55:22,777 Getting field z from 3
     yt : [INFO     ] 2012-12-13 02:55:22,904 Getting field dz from 3

+When we plot slices of density and the "particle_gas_density" field mapped back to the grid, we find that the particles are distributed according to the density variable.

 In[10]: